wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 population did not exceed ~100 individuals (Bergerud and Mercer 1989, Newfoundland and Labrador Wildlife Division, unpublished data).
-During the 1990s, population density reached 300 animals and it is unknown when caribou began to occupy other islands, anecdotal evidence suggests it was during the 1990s.
+During the 1990s, population density reached 300 animals and it is unknown when caribou began to occupy other islands, although anecdotal evidence suggests it was during the 1990s.
 We surmise that as competition among conspecifics increased along with population size, density-dependent habitat selection resulted in expansion of the population to nearby islands.
 Following Ideal Free Distribution theory, caribou should swim to new islands when the average fitness of individuals on the starting island exceeds the density-fitness equilibrium (Morris 1987).
 While this is an ultimate explanation, our data suggest caribou only remain on smaller islands for a few days at a time, so the fitness equilibrium remains a theoretical construct.
 More likely, however, is that fine-scale competition, density-dependent habitat selection, and forage depletion drives individuals to peridiodically swim between islands.
 Given the presumed low density of coyotes on Fogo Island and the minimal risk they pose, predation risk does not appear to be a major driver of swimming.

 <!-- QW: changed it a bit - how is this?
 JGH: simplified these two para's a bit,